-Following Ofwat's water efficiency targets in AMP5, we designed our water efficiency strategy in AMP6 based on the direction set out in Defra's Water for Life (precursor to the Water White Paper) and its Statement of Obligations for PR14, which emphasised the Government's expectation that water companies will deliver overall demand reductions via demand management measures, including water efficiency.
+Following Ofwat's water efficiency targets in AMP5, ESW designed its water efficiency strategy in AMP6 based on the direction set out in Defra's Water for Life (precursor to the Water White Paper) and its Statement of Obligations for PR14, which emphasised the Government's expectation that water companies will deliver overall demand reductions via demand management measures, including water efficiency.
 Defra also clearly stated that it expected companies to show in their WRMP how they will reduce per capita consumption.

-The Agency and Defra accepted our water efficiency proposals to annually reduce per capita consumption (PCC) by 0.26 l/h/d (equating to 0.49 Ml/d) by delivering water efficiency activities in AMP6; a target that we are on track to meet.
+The Agency and Defra accepted ESW's water efficiency proposals to annually reduce per capita consumption (PCC) by 0.26 l/head/day (equating to 0.49 Ml/day) by delivering water efficiency activities in AMP6; a target that it is on track to meet.
 Water savings have been achieved primarily through the delivery of household water efficiency activity, applied equally to unmeasured and measured customers.
 Water efficiency programmes were delivered to non-households prior to retail separation in April 2017, following which it has been deemed the responsibility of retailers.